recidive/choko/readme.md

     extensions -> Default application extensions.
-    public     -> Default application public files. example      -> Sample application to show case Choko features.
+    public     -> Default application public files. example      -> Sample application to show case Choko features. lib            -> Choko serverside libraries.
-  [myApp]      -> You app dir should be similar to the example or default app. lib            -> Choko serverside libraries.
 ```

-The only place it's advised to add or change files is in your own application
+The only place it's advised to add or change files is in your own applications
-folder.
+repository folder.

 ## Coding style